Okrio/final_year_project/README.md

 6. Plot interpolation results for different intervals (i.e 30 degrees instead of 10) - show how varying the number of measurements taken will change the outcome - i.e taking more measurements at smaller intervals is better, since this is the objective of the project: to take high resolution positions
 7. Plot 3D graph of a single channel: y axis is response, x axis is sample, with each line a different direction (check iphone image)
 8. Plot error rate of optical measure vs the InertiaCube4 method
+9. Read Dr Moore's paper on evaluating interpolation - find metrics to use to evaluate
+10. Use results to do direction of arrival estimation (Dr Moore's youtube video) - request for the paper he was talking about

 ### Useful References:
 1. Description of Canny Edge Detection http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_canny/py_canny.html